 Astra, however, includes its own built-in styling for WooCommerce, and your WooCommerce content will automatically adapt the rest of your site’s styling when it comes to colors and typography.

 Notice how the WooCommerce Add to Cart button adopts the same blue as the rest of the Astra them.
+You can even put cart button in the header that allows shopper quickly navigate to checkout page from anywhere on the website.

 Basically, these design comparisons should drive home the point that you must use Elementor Pro to design important theme elements if you use the Hello theme.
 What’s more, you have to use Elementor for everything – you won’t be able to rely on your theme to do any of the heavy liftings.